JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ## Keep AirSim's source code up-to-date

-AirSim is constantly being developed (e.g. this [pull request](https://github.com/microsoft/AirSim/pull/2743) for an upgraded `airsim_ros_pkgs` is currently open)
+AirSim is constantly being developed (e.g. this [pull request](https://github.com/microsoft/AirSim/pull/2743) for `airsim_ros_pkgs` is open as of June 2020)

-To pull updated source code (i.e. overwriting your modification but not deleting new files) and re-compile it
+To pull updated source code (i.e. overwriting your modification but not deleting newly created files) and re-compile it
 ```
 $ cd ~/AirSim
 $ git reset --hard origin/master